eduardo-ocampo/Astrodynamics/Three_Body_Problem/jacobi_integral.md

 At Plot C notice the forbidden region between the Earth-Moon system to the right comes to a singularity which at Lagrange Point 1.

 Now by increasing C a bit more from Plot C to Plot D a direct path from the Earth to the Moon begins to appear (Low Energy Transfer).
-At a high level, Mission Design Engineers aim to change a spacecraft's velocity just enough so that a trajectory exists between the Earth and the Moon using very small energy.
-Here are some more references on [Low Energy Transfer](http://www.gg.caltech.edu/~mwl/publications/papers/lowEnergy.pdf) and [Free-Return Trajectory](https://en.wikipedia.org/wiki/Free-return_trajectory) as they relate to maneuvering to the Moon.
+At a high level, Mission Design Engineers aim to change a spacecraft's velocity just enough so that a trajectory exists between two primary bodies using very small energy.
+For example, here are some more references for how this is used on the Earth-Moon system for [Low Energy Transfer](http://www.gg.caltech.edu/~mwl/publications/papers/lowEnergy.pdf) and [Free-Return Trajectory](https://en.wikipedia.org/wiki/Free-return_trajectory) as means of sending spacecraft to the Moon.

 As C continues to increase both L2 and L3 begin to open up. as shown in Plots XXXX, and as C gets closer to 0.0 the forbidden regions begins to disappear at singularity corresponding to the location of L4 and L5.

+TODO: Create an animation

 Lastly, consider a non-planar system.
 The same analysis can be done to illustrate how the forbidden regions change in 3-dimenionsl space along the potential surfaces: